Glympse/glympse-journey-core/README.md

 - `CHANGELOG.md` should be updated with high-level change info
 - `grunt` should return no warnings or errors
   - Note that `grunt` will also generate a compiled version of the GJC component, located in the root `builds/` directory
-- check in to `develop` with message that confirms this was a new release: 'build x.x.x'
+- check in to `develop` branch with message that confirms this was a new release: 'build x.x.x'
-- switch to `master` and merge `develop` to `master` (don't forget to push the code)
+- switch to `master` branch and merge `develop` branch to `master` branch (don't forget to push the code)
 - generate a new release with github: Open project > Releases tab > Draft a new message.
 Then put a new version number, select `master` branch and press "Publish release".
+This will also automatically create a tag.

 [Glympse Adapter]: https://github.com/Glympse/glympse-adapter
 [semantic]: http://http://semver.org/